data-addict-com/data-addict-com.github.io/_posts/2024-03-22-i-will-never-spend-that-much-time-on-instagram-again.md

 ## I liked more than 20 000 contents
 ![20366 likes all time](../assets/img/2024-03-22/total-number-of-likes.png)

-I created my (second) Instagram account on **September 26th 2016**, which means that the downloaded datas represent **2717 days of activity**.
+I created my (second) Instagram account on **September 26th 2016**, which means that the downloaded data represent **2717 days of activity**.
 That means that **on average, I liked 7 different contents every single day since I signed up**.
-I don't even know how high this number would be if I bring it up with my previous account datas (created in 2012)...
+I don't even know how high this number would be if I bring it up with my previous account data (created in 2012)...

 ## I spent too much time watching reels, especially in 2023
 ![All time KPIs](../assets/img/2024-03-22/all-time-kpis.png)